heavy-duty/platform/apps/DRILL.INSTALLATION.md

 INFO (server): Connected
 ```

-The first time you run that command, it will tell you to open _localhost:3000_ and install a new Github app in the repository you use to create the board; you can choose the name you want for your Github app.
+After running the command we mentioned above, you would have to open localhost:3000 and install a new GithubApp in the repository which you use to create the board.
+Feel free to choose the name of your brand new GithubApp.

-After that, an .env file will be created in the root folder of the monorepo, this file contains some important data that we will need in the deploy process.
+Then, an .env file will be created in the root folder of the monorepo.
+This file contains important data that we need to deploy.

 **NOTE**: If you delete the .env file, you will need to execute this process again.

-Let's install the Github app!
+Let's get this party started!
+Go install the GithubApp:

 1. Register the app

    ![Drill github app website](../.docs/drill/assets/drill_install_app.png)

-2. Enter a name you want
+2. Name it

    ![Github app name input](../.docs/drill/assets/register_github_app.png)

-3. Select the repo or repos where you want to install the Github app
+3. Select the repo or repos where you want to install the GithubApp

    ![Github app select repo input](../.docs/drill/assets/install-app-in-repo.png)

 There you go!
-Now you can close the _localhost:3000_ server and open the .env file located the root folder.
-We will use this file later.
+Now you can close the localhost:3000 server and open the .env file located in the root folder.
+Keep it at hand, we’ll be using it later.

-Now, it's time to deploy the _Drill-Github-App_ app in this monorepo, after that you will add some settings to the Github app you just installed.
+Now, it's time to deploy the _Drill-Github-App_ in this monorepo.
+Don’t forget, you'll have to add some settings to the GithubApp you just installed.

 ## Drill Github Gateway

 This is a Node app built using [Protobot](https://github.com/probot/probot).
-Before you start is important to understand in detail everything you need.

-First you will need to have the Github app successfully installed in the repo(s) where you want to use the bounty program.
-Also you need to have the .env file already generated by our previous installation process; additionally, you have to add the _ACCEPTED_MINT_, the _RPC_URL_, the _COMMITMENT_, and the _SOLANA_SECRET_KEY_, to the .env file.
+Let’s see what we need to start.
+Go check that you have successfully installed the GithubApp in the repo (or repos) where you want to use the bounty program.
+Also, make sure that you have already generated the .env file and add ACCEPTED_MINT, the RPC_URL, the COMMITMENT, and the SOLANA_SECRET_KEY into it.

-**NOTE**: _SOLANA_SECRET_KEY_ is the secret key from the Solana wallet previous created for the board.
-Be sure to use the same key you use to create the board, if not you would have errors.
+**NOTE**: The _SOLANA_SECRET_KEY_ must be the same we used to create the board.
+Using another secret key would result in errors.

-Finally, you should have something like this: (remove all the " in the _PRIVATE_KEY_ if have any)
+Finally, you should have something like this: (remove all the " in the PRIVATE_KEY if it has any)

 ```env
 ACCEPTED_MINT=<PublicKey-Mint>